sgdavis1/textED-texting-app/README.md

 ### Is there testing?

 No, not really.
-I'm just lazy.
+Previous developer was just lazy.

 ### Are there analytics?